 - Creating landing pages that act and look like the main website

-- Dynamic content that focuses highly on personalization
+- Utilizing dynamic content that focuses highly on personalization

-One of the promises of marketing automation software is the direct collaboration between marketing and sales.
-We’re not going to promise this always gets realized once you roll out a piece of software.
-However, automation helps sales and marketing alignment because it creates service level agreements, and processes in general, on what strategies you’re going to deploy, according to Lechner-Becker.
+Marketing automation software enhances sales and marketing alignment because it creates service level agreements — and processes in general — on what strategies you’re going to deploy, according to Lechner-Becker.
 “Marketing automation forces teams into consistency,” she said.

-Marketing automation streamlines the sales funnel and makes it easier for the sales and marketing team to generate leads and turn them into current customers, according to Aventaggiato.
+Marketing automation streamlines the sales funnel and makes it easier for the sales and marketing team to generate leads and turn them into current customers.

-Marketing automation supports marketing and sales collaboration by ensuring that both teams are aligned and “act like a baton in a relay race,” said Chung.
-“Passing the baton between marketing and sales is crucial,” she added, “and the timing is critical."
-Chung explains that marketing alone is not enough.
-Marketing works to reach the right prospects and deliver qualified leads.
-However, if this information isn’t routed to the right rep, the opportunity goes stale.
-So it’s vital for the right leads to get to the right sales representative at the right time.”
+Marketing automation supports marketing and sales collaboration by ensuring both teams are aligned and “act like a baton in a relay race,” said Chung.
+“Passing the baton between marketing and sales is crucial and the timing is critical."

 - Generating higher-quality leads

 - Increasing each customer's average order value

 Lead scoring is an integral part of all marketing automation and email platforms.
 “Many of these more advanced solutions are moving beyond scoring as a result of activities (visits, opens, clicks, etc.) and scoring based on perceived intent and/or buying stage,” noted officials from Yield, a growth strategy firm.

 Lead scoring improves the communication between the marketing and sales teams and helps everyone do a better job.